 All Lafayette students in good standing are eligible for election to Student Government.
-Elections are held in March.
 Meetings of the Student Government are open to all members of the Lafayette community.
 Meeting times of all standing Student Government committees are made public, and interested parties are welcome to attend.
-The Student Government office is on the ground level of the Farinon College Center.
 Student interest and opinion is sought at all levels of College governance.
-Students on faculty committees, most of whom have voting privileges, are invited to attend meetings of the whole faculty.
-The student members of trustee committees also have full voting power.

-The College through Student Government recognizes a large number of organized activities, clubs, club sports, societies, and other student organizations.
-Student Government recognition acknowledges the diversity of skills, interests, and opinions present within the student body; it does not, however, carry with it the endorsement of the Student Government or of the College.
-Recognition permits these groups to develop programs, activities, and to use the College-trademarked name and facilities.
+The College recognizes a large number of organized activities, clubs, club sports, societies, and other student organizations.
+Recognition permits these groups to request funding from Student Government, develop programs, activities, and to use the College-trademarked name and facilities.
 The College offers recognized groups leadership training opportunities as well as advising on financial and other matters of interest to student organizations through Student Involvement, Recreation Services, and Student Government.

 Farinon Student Center, 610-330-5337

 Student Involvement promotes a sense of community through co-curricular opportunities, and encourages student participation in all aspects of campus life.
 By engaging members of our community in leadership roles, purposeful programming, and student organizations, Student Involvement nurtures students’ social responsibility, personal wellness and development in a way that enhances students’ undergraduate education.
-The office provides advising for Lafayette’s many student-led clubs and organizations such as, the Lafayette Activities Forum (LAF) programming board, Student Government, and the campus’s Greek organizations.
-Student Involvement also provides support for leadership development initiatives within the Division of Campus Life.
+The office provides advising for Lafayette’s many student-led clubs and organizations such as, the Lafayette Activities Forum (LAF) programming board, Student Government, and the campus’s fraternity and sorority organizations.
+Student Involvement also provides support for leadership development initiatives within the Division of Student Life.

 901 Bushkill Drive